Music of Seattle: 1800s–1945: Pre-colonial history & the growth of Seattle

-Postwar era: 1945–1975
+1945–1975: Postwar era and popular music expansion

 World War II brought a "flourishing" vice scene, where "booze, gambling and prostitution" were unchecked by "paid-off cops".
 The Showbox Ballroom was a center for these activities; it was open twenty-four hours a day, geared towards active members of the military, featuring popular performers like the racy Gypsy Rose Lee.
 In addition to the Showbox, Washington Hall, Parker's, Odd Fellows Temple and Trianon were also major big band ballrooms, all of which eventually became major rock music venues.

-Police officers also tolerated an after-hours jazz scene, based in Chinatown, Seattle and including most famously the Black and Tan Club.
-This period produced a few local performers of note, including Ray Charles, who recorded his first single and made his debut tv appearances and radio broadcasts in Seattle, and Bumps Blackwell.
-Blackwell was a bandleader whose band included the instrumentalist Quincy Jones.
-Harry Everett Smith was a college student in the 1940s when he found a number of recordings of folk music about to be recycled at a Salvation Army depot.
-He rescued the recordings, which became hot commodities when released by Folkways on the landmark Anthology of American Folk Music.

 Music patriarch Frank D. Waldron was an early member of the just formed black musicians' union, AFM Local 458.
 African Americans challenged and changed the Jazz culture within Seattle with great force.

+Into the 1940s, Seattle was home to a growing after-hours jazz scene, based in Chinatown, Seattle and including most famously the Black and Tan Club.
+This period produced several local performers of note, including Robert "Bumps" Blackwell, a bandleader whose bands included both Quincy Jones and Ray Charles.
+Charles often spoke of his brief Seattle stint as a pivotal point in his career as a singer/songwriter: "I met a lot of very good friends here," he told one interviewer.
+"I liked the atmosphere.
+The people were friendly, the people took to me right away.
+Seattle is the town where I made my first record [in 1949].
+And if you ever want to say where I got my start, you have to say that."

+Harry Everett Smith was a college student in the 1940s when he found a number of recordings of folk music about to be recycled at a Salvation Army depot in Seattle.
+He rescued the recordings, which became hot commodities when released by Folkways on the landmark Anthology of American Folk Music.

 Changes to local regulations in 1949 prompted a shift from "private clubs" to "restaurant-lounge combinations" which "didn't support much in the line of creative nightlife" and even helped to drive out the city's jazz nightclub scene.
 Boeing emerged in the 1940s and 1950s as one of the city's largest employers, and, according to local music historian Clark Humphrey, helped give the city a reputation as "quiet, orderly (and) dull"; in the mid-1950s, Seattle Post-Intelligencer reporter Emmett Watson was asked to begin a column on Seattle's happenings, but he responded that there was nothing worth writing about.